richarson/slackbuilds/14.2/Py3support/README.md

-Slackbuild scripts modified by me to add python 3 support
+Slackbuild scripts modified by me to add python 3 support.